ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 Product validates business alignment.

-Together, they decide whether the project should continue as planned or whether adjustments are needed.
+Together, they determine whether the project should continue as planned or whether course corrections are necessary.

+The objective is early alignment—not approval.

 ---